omerrose/S-P-500-Stocks/README.md

 # S-P-500-Stocks
-Explored the returns, components and volatility of the S&P 500 index.
-Identified high and low performance stocks among the list.
+Examined the returns, components, and volatility of the S&P 500 index and identified stocks with high and low performance.